Nelson Pizarro: Professional

-After his collegiate career, Pizarro went on to play professionally with stints in Serbia and Montenegro, the San Diego Flash, and ultimately with the USL First Division’s LA Blues, where he was personally invited to join by then–General Manager Warren Barton.
-His journey reflects a lifelong dedication to the game and a legacy of excellence both on and off the field.
+After his collegiate career, Pizarro played professionally for clubs in Serbia and Montenegro, the San Diego Flash, and the LA Blues of the USL First Division, joining the latter at the invitation of then–General Manager Warren Barton.

 Post-Retirement

-You can still find Pizarro in the mix of the game.
-After hanging up his professional cleats, Nelson followed his lifelong passion for entrepreneurship.
+After hanging up his professional cleats, Pizarro followed his lifelong passion for entrepreneurship.

-He now coaches at San Diego Surf, one of the top youth soccer clubs in America, where he helps develop the next generation of players with the same drive and discipline that defined his own career.
+He now coaches at San Diego Surf, an American youth soccer club.

 Off the field, Nelson and his in-laws built the Castelli & Pizarro Family Winery (est. 2009), featuring a cozy tasting room in San Diego and a scenic vineyard in Ramona.

-And because he’s never stopped building legacies, Nelson founded Banking For Legacy (est. 2022) — a financial education company where he teaches families and business owners how to self-finance, grow wealth, and take control of their money through the Infinite Banking Concept.
+In 2022, Nelson founded Banking For Legacy — a financial education company where he teaches families and business owners how to self-finance, grow wealth, and take control of their money through the Infinite Banking Concept.

-Whether it’s on the pitch, at the vineyard, or in the world of finance, Nelson continues to play the game — just on a bigger field.